trans-travel/trans-travel/ca/nb.md

 # Canada - New Brunswick

-New Brunswick recognizes the gender of binary trans people.
-I.E. trans women are considered women, trans men are men, and non-binary people are recognized for some purposes.
+New Brunswick recognizes the gender of binary and non-binary trans people.
+I.E. trans women
+are considered women, trans men are men, and non-binary people are recognized for some purposes.
 The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.